robynchung/form-submission-demo/README.md

 ## Duration

 Please set aside up to 8 hours to work on this challenge.
 We are interested in seeing how far you can get with 8 hours and therefore, completion is not the highest priority.

-Please have your submission in by Sunday August 30th at midnight.
+Please have your submission in by <b>Sunday August 30th at midnight </b>.

 ## Submission
 1. Fork this repo